MileHacker Logo

 Hands-on Cooking Classes

 Participate in local instructors to master iconic Uzbek dishes like plov or samsa.
-These interactive sessions present a look into the region's culinary techniques.
+These interactive sessions present an insight into the region's culinary techniques.

 Learn Plov Master Samsa